vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 For each key for each asset assume you store a value denoted `c`.
 During the epoch `k`:

-- if the party makes a transfer and `f` would be the theoretical fee the party should pay then the fee on the transfer that is actually charged is `-min(f-c,0)`.
+- if the party makes a transfer and `f` would be the theoretical fee the party should pay then the fee on the transfer that is actually charged is `f_actual = -min(f-c,0)`.
 The system subsequently updates `c <- max(0,c-f)`.

 At the end of epoch `k`: